We welcome people interacting with us on social media, and as an inclusive organisation, we welcome contributions from a wide range of people.

 We read all comments and messages left on our social media.
 However, due to resource constraints, we will not be able to reply individually to all of them.

-We generally don’t provide advice via social media.
-This is for a range of reasons, including data protection, privacy issues and those responding not always being in a position to provide advice.
-If you contact us for advice via social media, we will normally suggest you contact our helpline.
+We generally don’t provide advice to individuals via open social media.
+This is for a range of reasons, including to protect your privacy.
+If you contact us for advice via open social media, we will normally suggest you message us directly or contact our helpline.

 Our approach to Twitter

-The @unlock2000 account is managed by the staff at Unlock.
+The @unlockcharity account is managed by the staff at Unlock.

-If you follow @unlock2000, you can expect tweets covering:
+If you follow @unlockcharity, you can expect tweets covering:

 - News stories and press releases